 German sentences beginning with a conjunction don’t automatically follow a different structure.
 So-called coordinating conjunctions keep the SVO order of the following sentence:

 - Und = and

 - Oder = or

 Opposed to that, subordinating conjunctions change the sentence structure in the manner we’ve outlined above, with the conjugated part of the verb in last position.

 Learn the structure of everyday phrases in German

 Lastly, pay attention to the everyday phrases you learn and hear and do a quick analysis of the sentence structure to see the order of words as they naturally appear in expressions.
-Identify the subject, verb, object and adverbial phrases, then attribute their position to the rules you’ve just learned.
+Identify the subject, verb, object and adverbial phrases, then attribute their position to the rules you’ve just learnt.